xiliyo/frogfrogfly/frogfrogfrog/planning.md

         - Check if tongue circle and fly circle overlap
         - If they do, then reset the fly
         - If they don't.... nothing... just keep being a tongue
+    - Draw the shop button

 Events

 - If the user clicks the mouse
     - If the tongue is still inside the frog's mouth
         - Launch the tongue
+            - If fly is caught
+                - Add to score

+- If the user clicks the shop button
+    - Open shop state/ window displaying all items available
+        - If user clicks and item and has enough score
+           -